wazuh/wazuh-documentation/source/learning-wazuh/build-lab/install-windows-agent.rst

 3. Press <Enter>.
 In the Warning dialog, click on **[Add]**, on **[Add]** again and then on **[Close]**.

-4. Re-paste the above link into the address bar and hit <Enter> again.
+4. Re-paste the above link into the address bar and press <Enter> again.
 Click on **[Save]**.
 The MSI installer is now in your Downloads folder.